|Level||Min||Lv. 30||Min||Lv. 35||Min||Lv. 40|

 - Lv.3 Damage +5%

 - Lv.4 Damage +10%

 - Lv.5 Damage +10%

-Skill 2: Air Shield [130x Lv]: Removes all harmful effects on an ally target and casts a shield that lasts for 3 turns.
-The shield amount is proportionate to the Monster’s level.
-(Reusable in 4 turns)
+Skill 2: Air Shield [25% MAX HP]: Removes all harmful effects on an ally target and casts a shield which is equivalent to 25% of your MAX HP for 3 turns.
+(Reusable in 3 turns)

 - Lv.2 Shield +10%